Home > About Winedoctor

 What reports can we expect?

 Alongside these vintage and regional reports every week I add new domaine and château profiles, or tasting updates focusing on the most recent releases.
-In order to facilitate these reports and updates, I visit both regions every year, typically two or three times a year for Bordeaux, once or twice a year for the Loire Valley.
+In order to facilitate these reports and updates, I visit both regions every year, typically two or three times a year for Bordeaux, the same for the Loire Valley.

 What's your style?